MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

   left_join(Orders)
 ```

-Once I had a full dataset stored within one object in R, I was able to begin querying and investigating reorder habits.
+Once I had a full dataset stored within a single dataframe, I was able to begin querying and investigating.

 ---
 ## Approach / Questions